NotInControl/Project_3-Behavioral-Cloning/KH_writeup_report.md

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

+#### Fit Generator
+A Fit generator was not used because the entire model dataset fit within the comuteres specs of 64GB memory.
+Trained on GPUs

 #### 2. Final Model Architecture

 | Layer         		|     Description	        					|